-The government-wide financial statements consist of a statement of net assets and a statement of activities.
+The government-wide financial statements consist of a statement of net position and a statement of activities.
 These statements report information on all of the nonfiduciary activities of the School.
 As part of the consolidation process, all interfund activities are eliminated from these statements.
 Both statements report only governmental activities as the School does not engage in any business type activities.

-Net assets, the difference between total assets and total liabilities, as reported on the statement of net assets, are subdivided into three categories: amounts invested in capital assets; restricted net assets; and unrestricted net assets.
-Net assets are reported as restricted when constraints are imposed on the use of the amounts either internally by the School's Governing Board or externally by creditors, grantors, contributors, laws or regulations of other governments, or enabling legislation.
+Net position, the difference between total assets and total liabilities, as reported on the statement of net position, are subdivided into three categories: amounts invested in capital assets; restricted; and unrestricted.
+Components of net position are reported as restricted when constraints are imposed on the use of the amounts either internally by the School's Governing Board or externally by creditors, grantors, contributors, laws or regulations of other governments, or enabling legislation.